Graduate Certificate in Teaching Technical Communication

 Applying for the Certificate in Teaching Technical Communication has two steps.

-- Complete the Texas Tech graduate school application process at the ApplyTexas website.
+- Complete the Texas Tech graduate school application process at the ApplyTexas website prior to the deadline.

 - A nonrefundable $60 application fee is required.

-Submit all of the following materials in one email to firstname.lastname@example.org.
+Submit all of the following materials by the deadline in one email to email@example.com.
 Email subject line must read "Certificate Application" or similar:

 - Completed Graduate Application for Admission form

 - Three letters of reference

 - Distance Learning Agreement (if you're applying to an online program)

 - A 500-700 word essay indicating the following:

 - How the certificate fits in with your career goals and objectives, specifically how it will advance your career

 - If applicable -- if you are currently enrolled in a graduate degree program, how completing the course in the graduate certificate complements your degree plan